Daniel's

 As for these four youths, God gave them knowledge and intelligence in every branch of literature and wisdom; Daniel even understood all kinds of visions and dreams.
 Then at the end of the days which the king had specified for presenting them, the commander of the officials presented them before Nebuchadnezzar.
 The king talked with them, and out of them all not one was found like Daniel, Hananiah, Mishael and Azariah; so they entered the king's personal service.
 As for every matter of wisdom and understanding about which the king consulted them, he found them ten times better than all the magicians and conjurers who were in all his realm.
 And Daniel continued until the first year of Cyrus the king.

 Wow.
-You know, when God gives someone understanding, knowledge and wisdom ... it's a wonder to behold.
-The Apostle Paul wrote to the Colossians:
+You know, when God gives someone understanding, knowledge and wisdom ... it's a wonderful thing to behold.
+The Apostle Paul wrote to the Colossians,

 ...we have not ceased to pray for you and to ask that you may be filled with the knowledge of His will in all spiritual wisdom and understanding...
 Colossians 1:9b

 Am I reading that right?
-Is that saying that the capacity of a believer to be filled with the knowledge of God's will ... getting all spiritual wisdom and understanding is predicated on whether or not God decides to give it?
-Exactly.
-Therefore, if we are to really get to know God ... it must become a matter of prayer, individually as well as by others on our behalf?
+Is that saying that the capacity of a believer to be filled with the knowledge of God's will and all spiritual wisdom and understanding is predicated on whether or not God decides to give it?
+Yes, it is.
+Therefore, if you and I really want to get to know God ... it must be granted us.
+Therefore, it becomes a matter of prayer ... individually ... as well as prayer by others on our behalf.
+Right?
 Right.
 Has anyone ever prayed like that for you, dear saint?
 I hope so ... even as I hope so for myself, as well.
-If God grants this, it is very important to give him all the glory ... because, what do any of us have that we have not received from him?
-Real knowledge, real understanding and real wisdom always come from the wonderful hand of our great and loving God ... via his Spirit and his Word ... and as a result of someone asking for it.
+When God grants it then, it is very important to give him all the glory for ... what do any of us have that we have not received from him?
+Real knowledge, real understanding and real wisdom must always come from the wonderful hand of our great and loving God ... via his Spirit and his Word ... and as a result of prayerful desire.
+The importance of this cannot be underestimated.

 Your commandments make me wiser than my enemies,